St Anthony’s College offers relevant, dynamic and engaging curriculum for Prep to Year 12

 St Anthony’s School was opened with fewer than 100 children.
 It was established as a co-educational, multi-age school from Preschool to Year 7.
 In 1992 it comprised a Principal, a part-time APRE/Preschool teacher, three classroom teachers, one office administrator, and a preschool school officer.
 The class groups were established following a recognised multi-age pattern of Preschool, 1/2/3, 4/5, and 6/7.
 This grouping pattern provided solid support for establishing multi-age education within this community with the advantage of allowing for growth without overloading class groups.
 In 2002 the school made the decision, in consultation with parents, to separate the Year One students.
 In 2007 after long deliberation, it was decided that the Primary Campus would change to straight year levels.

 Soon after opening the Primary Campus in 1992, there emerged a demand for a Catholic secondary school in the district.
-In 1999 land was purchased approximately 600 meters from the Primary Campus and in 2002 it was decided by the Parish, local community and the Townsville Catholic Education Office to establish a P-12 structure and that the school’s name be changed to St Anthony's Catholic College.
+In 1999 land was purchased approximately 600 metres from the Primary Campus and in 2002 it was decided by the Parish, local community and the Townsville Catholic Education Office to establish a P-12 structure and that the school’s name be changed to St Anthony's Catholic College.
 A Secondary Steering Committee was formed in 2001 to begin planning the project.
 Members were made up of the Principal, TCEO School Consultant, Parish Priest, and interested parents.

 2005 saw the first cohort of 75 students at the Secondary Campus of St Anthony's Catholic College with each year another year level added to the College’s population.
 The first cohort of Year 12 students graduated at the end of 2009.